mrrohan4321/safar-site/README.md

 ## License

-Copyright (c) 2026 Rohan

-Feel free to use, modify, share, and learn from this project, for personal or commercial purposes.
-Provided as-is, without warranty.
+Feel free to use, modify, and learn from this project.